Helcim VS Square

 - Account stability issues

-- It can be expensive at high processing volumes
+- Can be expensive at high processing volumes

 Square is a payment service provider (PSP), meaning you won’t have a fully-underwritten merchant account with a unique Merchant ID for your business.
 Instead, your account is aggregated with other Square users.
 This approach makes it much easier to sign up but can also put you at a higher risk of a sudden account hold, freeze, or termination.